moomentsadmin/AssetTrack/FINAL_PUSH_COMMANDS.md

 - Fix print label page loading state

 Fixes these errors:
+- sh: drizzle-kit: not found
 - npm ci error: package-lock.json was in .dockerignore
-- npm ci error: missing package-lock.json
 - cd: asset-management: No such file or directory"

 # 7. Push to GitHub